cilium/cilium/Documentation/bpf.rst

 for a list of projects which use BPF.

 Cilium uses BPF heavily in its data path, see :ref:`arch_guide` for further information.
-The goal of this chapter is to provide an BPF reference guide in oder to gain understanding of BPF its networking specific use including loading BPF programs with tc (traffic control) and XDP (eXpress Data Path), and to aide developing Cilium's BPF templates.
+The goal of this chapter is to provide a BPF reference guide in oder to gain understanding of BPF, its networking specific use including loading BPF programs with tc (traffic control) and XDP (eXpress Data Path), and to aid with developing Cilium's BPF templates.

 BPF Architecture
 ================

-BPF does not define itself by only providing its instruction set, but also by offering further infrastructure around it such as maps that act as efficient key / value stores, helper functions to interact with and leverage kernel functionality, tail calls for calling into other BPF programs, security hardening primitives, a pseudo file system for pinning objects (maps, programs), and infrastructure for allowing BPF to be offloaded, for example, to a network card.
+BPF does not define itself by only providing its instruction set, but also by offering further infrastructure around it such as maps which act as efficient key / value stores, helper functions to interact with and leverage kernel functionality, tail calls for calling into other BPF programs, security hardening primitives, a pseudo file system for pinning objects (maps, programs), and infrastructure for allowing BPF to be offloaded, for example, to a network card.

-LLVM provides an BPF back end, such that tools like clang can be used to compile C into an BPF object file, which can then be loaded into the kernel.
+LLVM provides a BPF back end, so that tools like clang can be used to compile C into a BPF object file, which can then be loaded into the kernel.
-BPF is deeply tied into the Linux kernel and allows for full programmability without sacrificing native kernel performance.
+BPF is deeply tied to the Linux kernel and allows for full programmability without sacrificing native kernel performance.

 Last but not least, also the kernel subsystems making use of BPF are part of